María Andrea Casamayor

-Maria Andresa Casamayor de La Coma (Spanish: María Andresa Casamayor de La Coma, Sarragosa, 30 November 1720 -Sarragosa, 23 October 1780) was a Spanish mathematician, writer and Spanish girls' school teacher.
+María Andresa Casamayor (30 November 1720 – 23 October 1780) was a Spanish mathematician, writer and Spanish girls' school teacher.
 She stood out for her mathematical thinking and work with numbers and made significant contributions to arithmetic, which at the time was considered the exclusive domain of men.
 She is one of the few 18th century Spanish women scientists and mathematicians whose work has been preserved, including María Pascuala Caro Sureda.

 Family

 Maria Andresa Casamayor de La Coma was born on 30 November (Saint Andrew's Day) 1720.
 She was baptized the next day in the Church of El Pilar (Spanish: Iglesia del Pilar) and given the name of Maria Juana Rosa Andresa.
 Born into a wealthy family of textile merchants, Maria Andresa spent her childhood in a house on Pilar Street (Spanish: Calle del Pilar).
 Her father was the French merchant Juan Joseph Casamayor born in Oloron (France), son of Maria Abales and Juan Casamayor.
-Her mother was a Saragossan, Juana Rosa de La Coma, daughter of merchant Juan de La Coma and of Maria Alexandre, both of French origins.
-At the time, the French community was made up of a large number of individuals who maintained tight trade connections and dominated the trade in Saragossa.
+Her mother was a Zaragozan, Juana Rosa de La Coma, daughter of merchant Juan de La Coma and of Maria Alexandre, both of French origins.
+At the time, the French community was made up of a large number of individuals who maintained tight trade connections and dominated the trade in Zaragoza.
 Her parents married on 13 April 1705 and Maria Andresa was the seventh of nine children.